- Mathew Silver

 In what appears to be an ill-fated attempt to reach a different demographic, country music star Keith Urban has swapped his given and surname.
 The change in name will also usher in a change in genre for the Australian-born singer, who insists that he’s always identified as “a black male,” but felt pressure from the music community to portray a certain image.

 “This has been a really tough decision for my family, but I can no longer live a lie.
 I have spent my entire life as a black man in a white body, and the whole music thing just makes it even worse.
 Imagine having to sing songs about beer and trucks, when you just want to rap about your bitches and hoes.”

-To further confirm the rumours, Keith has teamed up with legendary hip-hop producer Rick Ross to produce his new album, From Poppin’ the Hood, To Livin’ in It.
+To further confirm the rumors, Keith has teamed up with legendary hip-hop producer Rick Ross to produce his new album, From Poppin’ the Hood, To Livin’ in It.

-“I have never felt so liberated in my life,” says Keith, “my creativity is at an all-time high, and I finally feel like I’m making music that is true to who I am.
+“I have never felt so liberated in my life,” says Keith, “My creativity is at an all-time high, and I finally feel like I’m making music that is true to who I am.
 Me and Rick [Ross] have an incredible relationship.
-We have been going hard in the studio to make dope beats for the fans.”
+We’ve been going hard in the studio to make dope beats for the fans.”

 Rival pop-country artist Luke Bryan was particularly jilted by the news, “If I did the same thing I would still sound like a typical white American.
 How is that fair?”

 Keith also seems disillusioned about his relationship with Rick Ross.

 “This dude is whack as f*ck,” says Ross.
 “Coming into the studio with his hat all sideways calling me homeboy and shit.
 Far and away the worst album I’ve ever produced.”

 Keith’s newest album, which is set for release in late September, will feature hits like “I Still Like My Chicken Fried” and “High School SweetThots.”
 Our fingers are crossed in the shape of a gang sign, and we wish Keith all the best in the future.